Last updated on : 01 Dec, 2025

 Always consult a healthcare provider to assess your iron status and tailor a supplementation plan.
 A well-balanced diet enriched with iron-rich foods is one of the best ways to ensure a healthy mom and baby.

-The advised daily intake of iron during pregnancy is around 27 milligrams.
+The advised daily intake of iron during pregnancy is 27 milligrams [4].

 Dried fruits like apricots, figs, and raisins are excellent sources.
 Pomegranate and guava are also good options.

-Iron intake is crucial during the second and third trimesters when blood volume and iron demands are higher.
+Iron intake is crucial during the second and third trimesters when blood volume and iron demands are highest for fetal growth.

 Disclaimer